 - Master of Divinity degree or its equivalent (other ministerial master's degrees will be evaluation on an individual basis)

 - Minimum 3.0 GPA (on a 4 point scale)

-At least three years of full time experience following the completion of the first graduate theological degree.
+- At least three years of full time ministry experience

-4 Letters of recommendation - 1 of which from a professor and 1 from a pastor.
+- 4 Letters of recommendation - 1 from a professor and 1 from a pastor

 Final approval for admission is given by the Faculty and the Dean of Truett Seminary.